The US Army CID Report of Investigation of the Presidio Case

 Satanic Panic and ritual abuse exponents point to the fact that the parents of alleged Presidio CDC victims would not allow their children to be re-interviewed as a major reason why justice did not prevail (CID Report, page 118).
 This concern motivated Diana Napolis in her cyberstalking against LTC Dr Aquino and others, notably Steven Spielberg and Jennifer Love-Hewitt.
 It is again raised by CID investigators when they gained access to SFPD interviews from the Pamfiloff / Gallant investigation, which were strengthened by the belief in both the SFPD (Gallant) and the CID (un-named investigator agents) that their literature review of the Church of Satan and the Temple of Set was avowedly anti-Catholic in its ideological orientation (CID Report, page 119) as blasphemous.
 This was a major factor in the CID’s decision to title LTC Dr Aquino using the USMC in relation to the Church of Satan era Wayne West facilitated Black Mass ritual above (which in fact reflected West’s ideological preferences rather than a LaVey or Aquino stance).
 The CID investigators confirmed their anchoring and confirmation biases via Letterman Army Medical Center provided informant testimony that focused on Catholic religious symbolism, together with claims of Satanic and Temple of Set themed graffiti on the Presidio military base—thus building up the provided evidentiary base to also be anti-Catholic in its ideological orientation (CID Report, page 119).
 Property records, reverse telephone number checks, person background checks, forensic analysis of provided photographic evidence, and other data collection is noted as either being unreliable or likely dis-confirming what the CID formal investigation team wants as an outcome – so it is noted and then just ignored (CID Report, pages 119-120).

 In March 1989, the CID formal investigation team (which is coordinating with the Staff Judge Advocate) begins to pull together several other strands in order to build the prosecutorial evidentiary case that would facilitate the SJA’s termination of LTC Dr Aquino in his then US Army Lt Col role as being “processed out” as a preferred outcome.
-The Mendocino County allegations and Fort Bragg concerns about “criminal satanism” are both aligned.
+The Mendocino County allegations and Fort Bragg concerns about “criminal satanism” are both aligned (these are read as confirmations when in fact they can also be read simultaneously as being media-facilitated rumours in a moral panic context about deviant, criminal Satanism).
 The time window for the alleged USMC violations are narrowed to a time window of 2nd July 1986 to 18th July 1986 when LTC Dr Aquino is confirmed to be on leave – a shift from the original time window of May to July 1986.
 CID investigators check LTC Dr Aquino’s employment as a political science lecturer at San Francisco’s private Golden Gate University; conduct a check of an owned property (CID Report, pages 120-121).
 Redacted diary entries from an informant who claims to be a victim-survivor are noted (CID Report, pages 122-123).
 Telephone record checks for both Dr Aquino and the Temple of Set (CID Report, pages 123-126) appear to be inconclusive or do not substantiate the CID formal investigation team’s claims.

 Law enforcement records focus on Cynthia Angel’s alleged kidnapping on 2nd February 1989 in Red Bluff, California; a Santa Rosa Police Department investigation; a Ukiah Police Department investigation which involved Caroline Derryberry as an informant (CID Report, pages 126-127).
-Car details for Presidio CDC employees and for LTC Dr Michael and Lilith Aquino are cross-checked by CID investigators (CID Report, pages 127-129), focusing on a Red Isuzu car from Budget Rent A Car in San Francisco.
+Car details for Presidio CDC employees and for LTC Dr Michael and Lilith Aquino are cross-checked by CID investigators (CID Report, pages 127-129), focusing on a Red Isuzu car from Budget Rent A Car in San Francisco (also noted on CID Report, page 3).
+The discrepancies here call into question Captain Larry Adams-Thompson’s memory and the timeframe / rationale for his original Applicant / Complaint to the CID.

 27 exhibits are attached; a further 10 exhibits are noted; and a further 16 exhibits are also attached, which largely are either redacted medical records; LTC Dr Aquino’s provided responses and media interviews; SFPD interviews; and selected Temple of Set documents on Setian metaphysical philosophy and LTC Dr Aquino’s 1968-75 involvement in the Church of Satan.
 Source analysis is noted (CID Report, pages 132-133).
 Of this noted evidentiary base that informed the CID investigators, items 12, 15, 18, 19, 28, 30, 32-43, and 49 and 53 are very important, with 20 and 24 – two dissolutions of marriage in 1986 and 1987 respectively – also being intriguing (that are not mentioned elsewhere but that would likely indicate personal information that could be used to identify potential informants, and thus their motivations).